designer-edu/designer/README.md

 * Handle *potential* collision checks "if the object were placed here", circular, etc.
 * Update documentation to explain the `destroy` function
 * Improve the error handling in as many situations as possible

+# Contributors

+Special thanks to:

+* Robert Deaton (@rdeaton) for the creation of Spyral, which is the basis for Designer
+* @codeBodger for adding in functionality for font files